 You can even ply her with Shakespeare, who wrote in King John, “When we were happy we had other names.”
 You could posit that restoring her maiden name may make her happier.

 Your telephone call to 757-383-9184 puts you directly in touch with The Firm For Men.
-We specialize in protecting men’s rights, including basic rights to identity and name.
+We focus on protecting men’s rights, including basic rights to identity and name.
 Contact us online or by telephone or, if you are in the Virginia Beach area, stop by our offices.